Great West Life Assurance Co. Can Has $2.22 Million Stock Holdings in CIT Group Inc. (NYSE:CIT)

 CIT Group (NYSE:CIT) last posted its quarterly earnings results on Monday, July 26th.
 The financial services provider reported $2.09 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $1.24 by $0.85.
 CIT Group had a net margin of 20.29% and a return on equity of 13.49%.
 The firm had revenue of $478.00 million for the quarter, compared to analyst estimates of $449.00 million.
 During the same period in the prior year, the firm posted ($0.62) earnings per share.
 The company’s quarterly revenue was up 16.3% compared to the same quarter last year.
 On average, research analysts anticipate that CIT Group Inc. will post 6.92 EPS for the current fiscal year.

-The business also recently disclosed a quarterly dividend, which was paid on Friday, August 13th.
-Stockholders of record on Friday, July 30th were given a $0.35 dividend.
-This represents a $1.40 annualized dividend and a dividend yield of 2.62%.
-The ex-dividend date was Thursday, July 29th.
-CIT Group’s payout ratio is presently -200.00%.
+The company also recently declared a quarterly dividend, which was paid on Friday, August 13th.
+Shareholders of record on Friday, July 30th were given a dividend of $0.35 per share.
+This represents a $1.40 annualized dividend and a yield of 2.62%.
+The ex-dividend date of this dividend was Thursday, July 29th.
+CIT Group’s dividend payout ratio (DPR) is currently -200.00%.

 CIT Group Profile